lepture/authlib/docs/community/contribute.rst

    with respect.
 2. Your contribution may be rejected, but don't despair.
 It's just that this certain pull request doesn't fit Authlib.
 Be brave for a next contribution.
-3. Some issues will be labeled as **newbie friendly**, if you're new to Authlib, you may find these issues are a good start for contribution.
+3. Some issues will be labeled as **good first issue**, if you're new to Authlib, you may find these issues are a good start for contribution.

 Bug Reports
 -----------